albfre/ap_solvers/README.md

 ## Convex hull solver

-A convex hull solver based on the quickhull algorithm to compute convex hulls in arbitrary dimensions.
+The convex hull solver is based on the quickhull algorithm.
+It can compute convex hulls in arbitrary dimensions.

 Usage:
 ```python